kedarnatha7777/shell/README.md

 ./<anotherfile>
     pid of 2 scripts are  different
     no changes in the current file
+    we can't use when 2 scripts have relation

 source ./<anotherfile>.sh
-    pid issaame
+    we can use when 2 scripts have relation pid issaame
     changes in the current file  after calling the another files by over-riding the values of the another script variable values are changed here